Secure CheckoutPersonal information is secured with SSL technology.

 Part I: Historical accounts and current perspectives

 1. Human factors in nuclear power: Reflections from 50 years in Finland

 2. Applying Human Factors in nuclear industry - people as a presence of positive capacit

 3. From classical Human Factors towards a system view – experiences from the Human Factors nuclear field in Sweden

-4. The safety culture approach in Finland (preliminary title)
+4. Systems thinking applied to safety culture approach in Finland

 Part II: Practices and tools to support team performance

 5. Resilient power plant operations through a self-evaluation method

 Mikael Wahlström, Timo Kuula, Laura Seppänen, Piia Rantanummi and Pekka Kettunen

 6. Human performance tools as a part of programmatic human performance improvement